Understanding Art: An Introduction to Western European Art

 |2.
 Enrolment confirmation||Is sent within 10 working days.
 Please treat your payment confirmation as confirmation that your applicant details and payment have been received||

 |3.
 Programme information||Is usually sent on Friday late afternoon the week before term starts||

 |If you need further help with the above information please ring 020 7594 8756

-Questions regarding the content and teaching of this course should be sent to the course tutor, Leslie Primo at firstname.lastname@example.org
+- Questions regarding the content and teaching of this course should be sent to the tutor, Mr Leslie Primo at firstname.lastname@example.org